-Special note: As of 2013, all four emergency response drills (fire, lockdown, severe weather and earthquake) must be conducted within the first 30 days of the new school year and must be conducted again in January (see Appendix D: Kentucky Department of Education Guidance For: Senate Bill 8/ House Bill 354 Emergency Management Planning For Schools and Districts).
+All four emergency response drills (fire, lockdown, severe weather and earthquake) must be conducted within the first 30 instructional days of the new school year and must be conducted again in January.
+KRS 158.162

 Use the following worksheet to plan drills for your school.
 Submit a copy of the schedule with your school's plan, and use the original to document drills when they actually occur.